RandomOutcome/Domoticz-Tapo-P100-Plugin/README.md

 # Domoticz TP-Link TAPO P100 Integration
 This plugin provides basic control of TP-Link Tapo P100 devices, with firmware from 2023 onwards, from Domoticz.
 ___
-Author: RandomOutcome | Status: Pre-Release
+Author: RandomOutcome | Status: Beta Release
 ___

 ### Domoticz plugin for Tapo P100 control, for Tapo devices with firmware upgrade in 2023 that changed the device communication protocol breaking earlier plugins